 This is the fifth post in my ‘What happens when…’ series.
 This series is running every Wednesday on Inside Laura’s Head for as long as I have posts.
 The series will be written by me, and also by guest posters.
 Posts can be on anything as long as they fit the ‘What happens when…’ title.
-If you have an idea and would like to guest post on Inside Laura’s Head, you can e-mail me at email@example.com – all ideas are welcomed.
-Look out for more ‘What happens when…’ posts, and follow me on Bloglovin so you don’t miss any!
+If you have an idea and would like to guest post on Inside Laura’s Head, you can e-mail me at firstname.lastname@example.org – all ideas are welcomed.
+Look out for more ‘What happens when…’ posts on Inside Laura’s Head.

 Meet this week’s Guest Poster!

 What happens when…you take your first sip of water in three years.